• Skip to primary navigation

 Instructions

-• Transfer the dough onto a lightly floured surface and knead for about 5 minutes until smooth and elastic.
+• Transfer the dough to a lightly floured surface and knead for about 5 minutes, until smooth and elastic.

-• Place the dough in a greased bowl, cover with a clean kitchen towel, and allow it to rise in a warm place for about 1 hour, or until doubled in size.
+• Place the dough in a lightly greased bowl, cover with a clean kitchen towel, and let it rise in a warm place for about 1 hour, or until doubled in size.

-• While the dough is rising, mix the softened butter, brown sugar, and cinnamon in a small bowl until well combined.
+• In a small bowl, mix together the softened butter, packed brown sugar, and ground cinnamon until combined.

-• Using a sharp knife, cut the log into 9 or 12 equal-sized pieces.
-Place the rolls in a greased baking dish, leaving a little space between each one.
-Cover with a kitchen towel and let rise for another 30 minutes.
+• Cut the log into 9 equal-sized rolls and place them in a greased 7x7-inch baking pan, leaving a little space between each roll.

 • Preheat the oven to 375°F (190°C).